GSA/challenges-and-prizes/_all-challenges/1172-reducing-disparities-in-breastfeeding-innovation-challenge.md

 ---
 ### Description

+**\*\*Important Updates:**

-**\*\*Important Update: The submission deadline has been extended to 12/9/2020, along with other important changes to the scoring criteria.
+* **The submission deadline has been extended to 12/9/2020, along with other important changes to the scoring criteria.
 Please see changes below in the Key Dates and Judging Criteria sections.**
+* **There will be a webinar on Monday, November 23 at 2:00 pm EST to review the updated eligibility criteria and key submission dates.
+Click here to [join](https://hhs.webex.com/hhs/j.php?MTID=ma767d7249b4de76d79977b706c880a53).**

 The Office of the Assistant Secretary for Health (OASH), Office on Women’s Health (OWH) is seeking innovative ways to increase breastfeeding initiation and/or continuation rates and decrease disparities among breastfeeding mothers in the United States through the HHS Reducing Disparities in Breastfeeding Innovation Challenge.